vega/vega/PORTING_GUIDE.md

 - The chart `"width"` and `"height"` are automatically bound to signals with the same name.
 The top-level `"width"` and `"height"` properties can be omitted from the definition and instead replaced by signal definitions whose `"update"` function dynamically sets the width and/or height value.

 - Vega 3 adds a new top-level `"autosize"` property to set the layout mode.
-The allowed options are `"pad"` (the default, similar to `"padding": "auto"` in Vega 2, the chart dimensions will be expanded as needed to fit the chart, axes and legends), `"fit"` (similar to `"padding": "strict"` in Vega 2, the data rectangle size will be decreased in attempt to force the chart to fit within the given width and height) and `"none"` (no resizing is performed, and the chart size is solely determined by the width, height and padding settings).
+The allowed options are `"pad"` (the default, similar to `"padding": "auto"` in Vega 2, the chart dimensions will be expanded as needed to fit the chart, axes and legends), `"fit"` (similar to `"padding": "strict"` in Vega 2, the data rectangle size will be decreased in an attempt to force the chart to fit within the given width and height) and `"none"` (no resizing is performed, and the chart size is solely determined by the width, height and padding settings).

-- Vega 3 removes the `"auto"` option for view `"padding"`.
+- Vega 3 removes the `"auto"` and `"strict"` options for view `"padding"`.
 Instead, `"padding"` now always defines a fixed padding margin around the visualization.
 If the `"autosize"` property is set to `"pad"`, the padding values will be added to the results of the auto-size calculation.

 ## Axes and Legends